MihawkHu/DCASE2020_task1/other_TF2_format_pretrained/readme.md

 This is a collection of pretrained models in TF >= 2.0 format.

-You easy check the pretrained models by running the commands below:
+You may easy check the pretrained models by running the commands below:

 - DCASE 2020 task 1-a (10 classes)